JRazek/reduce_kernel/task.md

 One still however needs to actually implement kernel and its execution.
 In general, there's no hard limit on the size of a reduced tensor.
 Start with a tensor (2, 3, 4) and [0, 2] reduce dims.
 Shape of each tensor for reduction is (2, 1, 4) and its size is 8.
-In the output we will have the following after mapping:
+We will have the following layout after mapping, with ith each box corresponding to ith memory cell in an output buffer.

 ```
 [0,  4,  8,  1,  5,  9,  2,  6,  10,  3,  7,  11, 12, 16, 20, 13, 17, 21,  14, 18, 22, 15,  19, 23]